mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 on the forward quarters and two aft, on the walkway alongside the narrow tail.
-The cannon are on open mounts and can be fired manually from outside the armor (this is preferred by most crews) or from the safety of the vehicle’s remote fighting stations.
+The cannon are on open mounts and can be fired manually from outside the armor (this is preferred by most crews) or from the safety of the vehicle's remote fighting stations.
 There is another on a platform where the top of the armored hull begins to round down into the tail.
 A sixth light laser cannon, for the use of the vehicle commander, is located on the command platform atop the front of the main superstructure.
-Here, a noble K’kree can command his vehicle and enjoy the air rushing past his face – at least until heavy fire drives him inside the armored section.
-The vehicle’s pilot stands alongside his master, a position of great favor and no little danger.
+Here, a noble K'kree can command his vehicle and enjoy the air rushing past his face – at least until heavy fire drives him inside the armored section.
+The vehicle's pilot stands alongside his master, a position of great favor and no little danger.

 The MFP also mounts four anti-missile laser systems.
-These are normally controlled by the vehicle’s automated defensive systems but can be fired from a station inside the armored section at need.
-One is located on the rear of the commander’s station and one on the aft platform, with two more on the underside of the midships sponsons for all-round coverage.
+These are normally controlled by the vehicle's automated defensive systems but can be fired from a station inside the armored section at need.
+One is located on the rear of the commander's station and one on the aft platform, with two more on the underside of the midships sponsons for all-round coverage.
 These are sometimes used as anti- personnel weapons when the MFP is close to the ground.